Depth of Field: The Definitive Photography Guide

 Sometimes, you'll want to maximize depth of field in order to keep everything sharp.
 A classic example is when you're photographing the Milky Way, where you typically want to capture detail from the foreground to the horizon while capturing stars as big bright spots.
 Commonly, you'll use deep depth of field when photographing landscapes (daytime and at night), seascapes, cityscapes and architecture.

 The good news is that, as I'll explain in detail in this tutorial, if you're shooting with a wide angle lens (10-35 mm), you just need to focus at the hyperfocal distance to maximize depth of field.

 This photo is related to seamen stories and legends.
 I tried to connect Heaven and Hell with a stair made of stars.
 Focusing at the hyperfocal distance was essential to maximize depth of field.
-If you want to know what inspired me and how I took it, take a look at the article “How To Shoot Truly Contagious Milky Way Pictures”.
+If you want to know what inspired me and how I took it, take a look at our Milky Way photography guide.